 Few of our expectant moms have missed the message that breastfeeding has many benefits.
 But, while we continue educating expectant and new mothers about how good it is for baby, we don’t want to overwhelm them with the idea that breastfeeding—because it is natural—should always be easy to do.
 Some well-meaning breastfeeding advocates cite higher breastfeeding rates in third-world countries.
 Such statistics suggest that successful breastfeeding happens naturally in cultures where breastfeeding is the norm, and it happens despite inadequate healthcare and education for women.

 Many suppose that, in developing countries like Botswana where I grew up, every woman breastfeeds her babies for over a year and it’s easy.
 Well that’s just not true.
 Historically, a woman in Botswana would take a year away from working with the family agriculture/cow rearing in the village and just breastfeed on demand.
 Her mother, grandmother, and/or aunts would take care of other household things so she could focus on her baby.
 However, the AIDS epidemic, with 1/5 adults living with HIV, has left many widows and families where the mother is forced to be the main source of income, the breadwinner.
 Although breastfeeding studies in Botswana show that as high as 96% of women breastfed after birth and were planning to continue (in 1996), actual rates were far lower.
 Common reasons women expressed for not reaching their goal were the need to return to work or school and an insufficient supply of breast milk (not much different than their American sisters).
-The truth of the matter is, breastfeeding is hard no matter where you live.
-As a community, we should take care not to shame moms about this, but rather, to support them in whatever they choose to do.
+The truth of the matter is, breastfeeding can present challenges no matter where you live.
+As a community, we should take care not to shame moms about their choices, but rather, to support them in whatever they choose to do.

 So, what is our message to the expectant mothers we care for in our practice?
 Of course, breast milk is the ideal nutrition for your newborn.
 But there are certainly circumstances where another choice is a necessary and better option for an individual mother.
 Most of you will consider breastfeeding.
 I wholeheartedly recommend beginning breastfeeding in the hospital even if you don’t think it will be your long-term choice.
 It will help your uterus return to its non-pregnant state more quickly.
 Your baby will get some immune protection from even the first fluids the breast produces.
 And our lactation consultants have lots of great tips.
 But, if you come to a point where this is no longer meeting your needs or your baby’s, we want to support you there as well.
 Here are a few thoughts from a fellow working mom (me).